coderkan/blog-archive/LINUX/bbqlinux/why_you_should_use_bbqlinux/README.md

 Just update and go ahead Development.
 I will share my experiences.
 First thing is I love in The  BBQLinux is **stability**.
 It has good work on this issue.
 I can work on long hours and work good performance.
 I can work on more than one Android Studio Project and working well.
 This is big happiness for me.
 Other distros can not work well this issues that I experienced.

+I hope you use this distro and say to me your experience.

 I hope you enjoy reading.

 Have a nice coding...